 The Resilience Walk

-Walk Australia's celebrated alpine Overland Track with Greg Chamberlain and find the strength, character and capacity to overcome your challenges.
+Are you seeking a challenge?
+Walk Australia's celebrated alpine Overland Track with legendary Kokoda Track leader Greg Chamberlain and find the strength, character and capacity to overcome your challenges.
 Discover resilience and the spirit of adventure in Tasmania's remote wilderness.

 Cradle Mountain Huts Walk is a six-day walk along the iconic Overland Track, retreating each evening to the comfort of the only private accommodation along the trail.
 The fully guided walk begins at Waldheim in Cradle Valley and journeys some 65 kilometres through to Lake St Clair, Australia’s deepest natural lake.
-Mid-May can offer winter conditions on the Overland Track and present an epic challenge.
+Late-April can offer winter conditions on the Overland Track and present an epic challenge.
+It is also the time when Tasmania's endemic Nothofagus gunnii displays its beautiful autumn colour.

 For all enquiries and bookings please contact Tasmanian Walking Company on (03) 6392 2211 or email email@example.com